Guarded fabric and shielded VMs overview

-Virtualization security is a major investment area in Windows Server 2016 Hyper-V. In addition to protecting hosts or other virtual machines from a virtual machine running malicious software, we also need to protect virtual machines from a compromised host.
-Since a virtual machine is just a file, shielded VMs can protect it from attacks via the storage system, the network, or while it is backed up.
+Virtualization security is a major investment area in Hyper-V. In addition to protecting hosts or other virtual machines from a virtual machine running malicious software, we also need to protect virtual machines from a compromised host.
 This is a fundamental danger for every virtualization platform today, whether it's Hyper-V, VMware or any other.
 Quite simply, if a virtual machine gets out of an organization (either maliciously or accidentally), that virtual machine can be run on any other system.
 Protecting high value assets in your organization, such as domain controllers, sensitive file servers, and HR systems, is a top priority.

-To help protect against compromised fabric, Windows Server 2016 Hyper-V introduces shielded VMs.
-A shielded VM is a generation 2 VM (supported on Windows Server 2012 and later) that has a virtual TPM, is encrypted using BitLocker and can only run on healthy and approved hosts in the fabric.
+To help protect against compromised virtualization fabric, Windows Server 2016 Hyper-V introduced shielded VMs.
+A shielded VM is a generation 2 VM (supported on Windows Server 2012 and later) that has a virtual TPM, is encrypted using BitLocker, and can run only on healthy and approved hosts in the fabric.
 Shielded VMs and guarded fabric enable cloud service providers or enterprise private cloud administrators to provide a more secure environment for tenant VMs.

 A guarded fabric consists of: